paulkernfeld/glx/README.md

 The map should:

-1. show the new, old, and/or difference in travel time
+1. show the new, old, and/or difference in travel time, in addition to perhaps tracks, stations and other physical features relevant to transit
 2. orient me
 3. look good